GrafTech International Ltd. (EAF) Bundle

 |---|---|---|

-| 1886 | National Carbon Company founded | Established the foundation for graphite and carbon product manufacturing. |
+| 1886 | National Carbon Company founded. | Established the foundation for graphite and carbon product manufacturing. |

-| 1917 | Became part of Union Carbide | Integrated into a larger chemical and industrial giant, providing resources for growth. |
+| 1917 | Acquired by Union Carbide Corporation. | Integrated into a major industrial conglomerate, providing resources for decades of growth and R&D. |

-| 1995 | Spun off as UCAR International Inc. | Became an independent, publicly traded company, focusing solely on carbon and graphite products.
-Initial Public Offering occurred. |
+| 1995 | Spun off as UCAR International Inc. and Initial Public Offering (IPO). | Became an independent, publicly traded company focused solely on carbon and graphite products. |

-| 2010 | Renamed GrafTech International Ltd. | Reflected a broader strategic focus beyond traditional carbon products. |
+| 2002 | Renamed GrafTech International Ltd. | Reflected a broader strategic focus beyond traditional carbon products and the UCAR name. |

-| 2018 | Returned to public markets (NYSE: EAF) | Re-emerged as a publicly traded entity after restructuring under Brookfield's ownership. |
+| 2018 | Second Initial Public Offering (IPO). | Returned to the public market (NYSE: EAF) after a successful restructuring under Brookfield's ownership. |

-GrafTech's Transformative Moments
+Given Company's Transformative Moments

 GrafTech International Ltd. (EAF) Ownership Structure